nexiality/documentation/release/nexial-core-v1.7.changelog.md

   one dealing with UI.
 Previously only [web](../commands/web) and [desktop](../commands/desktop) commands can be used to capture screenshot (of the current test step).
 With this new change, Nexial will use the latest UI-related command as reference point to capture screenshot.
 - enhancement to how Nexial resolves scripts and data files both for script and plan execution.
-Alos, better error messages are now in place.
+Also better error messages are now in place.
 - code fix to honor fail-immediate on critical commands such as [web &raquo; `open(url)`](../commands/web/open(url)).